reflectoring/reflectoring.github.io/_posts/2021-01-27-create-analyze-heapdump.md

 ![PieChart](/assets/img/posts/heapdump/piechart.png)

-For our application, this information in the overview means if we could dispose a particular instance of `java.lang.Thread` we will save 1.7 GB, and almost 100% of the memory used in this application.
+For our application, this information in the overview means if we could dispose a particular instance of `java.lang.Thread` we will save 1.7 GB, and almost all of the memory used in this application.

 #### Histogram View
 While that might look promising, java.lang.Thread is unlikely to be the real problem here.
 To get a better insight of what objects currently exist, we will use the Histogram view: